Continuous logistic Gaussian random measure fields for spatial distributional modelling: Continuity modes for (logistic Gaussian) random measure fields

 \subsection{Mean power continuity of the Spatial Logistic Gaussian Process}

-We also leverage the bound on the expected value of the sup-norm of our increment field in our second contribution: we show that the Hölder conditions on $k$ and $\kincrement$ are sufficient conditions for the mean power continuity of the SLGP.
+Indeed, we also leverage the bound on the expected value of the sup-norm of our increment field to show that the Hölder conditions on $k$ and $\kincrement$ are sufficient conditions for the mean power continuity of the SLGP.